mnzr/blog/_posts/2015-10-19-scrape-github-2.md

 }
 {% endhighlight %}

 This is what I see when I visit the address with my username: [https://api.github.com/users/mnzr](https://api.github.com/users/mnzr).
-I just left out a few lines so that it's easier to read.
+I left out a few lines so that it's easier to read.
 If you look carefully you will notice it consists of valuable information regarding my Github account: when it was created, how many public repositories I have, even how many people I am following.
+What happens here is that Github takes a few parameters from you (eg. my user name) and looks up my information in their database.
+When it finds out all the publicly available data, it returns a webpage full of the data in [JSON](www.json.org) format, that is, list of data in key-value pairs.

+## Who, what, where
+So let's actually start writing code.
+First of all we will set who we will scrape, and exactly what we will scrape from their JSON data.